Unmarried Couples: Washington Property Law

 If a creditor contacts you about a debt your ex should pay, mail the creditor a letter and copy of the court order showing your ex is responsible.
 If you have a low income, you can also send a copy of your budget showing you cannot pay.

 You will be responsible for any debts in your name only.
-If a debt is in both your names, you will probably be "jointly and severally" liable.
-The creditor can collect the debt from each of you in any portion it chooses.
-If you have more income than your ex, a creditor may try to collect only from you.
+If a debt is in both names, you will probably be "jointly and severally" liable.
+The creditor can collect from each of you in any portion it chooses.
+If you earn more than your ex, they may try to collect only from you.

-*The written agreement with the creditor should say what your responsibility is.
+*The written agreement with the creditor should explain your responsibility.

 Do not voluntarily pay your ex's debt.
-If your relationship is not marriage-like, and you do not personally benefit from paying the debt off, the court may call this a gift.
+If you do not benefit from paying the debt off, the court may call this a gift.
 The ex does not have to pay you back unless you can show it would be unjust to let your ex keep the benefit of your payment.

 In general, you should file a case to divide property and debts in the county in Washington State where your ex lives.
 Read the state law about this at RCW 4.12.025.
 You must file a case involving ownership of real property (land and buildings on the land) in Superior Court, in the county where the property is.
 Read the state law about this at RCW 2.08.210.